Electra (star)

-Electra /ə'lɛktrə/, designated 17 Tauri, is a blue-white giant star in the constellation of Taurus.
-It is the third-brightest star in the Pleiades open star cluster (M45); the most visible stars in this group are named for the Seven Sisters of Greek mythology.
+Electra /ə'lɛktrə/, designated 17 Tauri, is a blue-white giant star in the constellation of Taurus located approximately 440 light years away.
+It is the third-brightest star in the Pleiades open star cluster (M45), visible to the naked eye with an apparent magnitude of 3.7.
+Like the other bright stars of the Pleiades, it is named for one of the Seven Sisters of Greek mythology.

 Properties

-The star has an apparent brightness of 3.72, the third-brightest of the stars in the group.
-Electra belongs to the spectral class B6 IIIe and is approximately 400 light-years from the Sun.
-The Pleiades cluster is thought to be 444 light-years away.
+Electra has an apparent brightness of 3.72, the third-brightest of the stars in the group.
+It belongs to the spectral class B6 IIIe and is approximately 440 light-years from the Sun.
+A number of papers have reported Electra to be a multiple star, but these have been contradictory and never confirmed.